Rethink platform engineering and developer impact in the age of AI. Tune in to our webinar on Thursday, May 22.

 Never, and I mean it, never change the ownership or permissions of a file inside a Dockerfile unless you absolutely NEED to.
 When you need to, try to modify as few files as possible.

 Although comparisons can be made, Docker isn’t like Git.
 It doesn’t know what changes have happened inside your layer, only which files are affected.
-This will cause Docker to create a new layer, replicating/replacing the files.
+This will cause Dcker to create a new layer, replicating/replacing the files.
 This can cause your image to double in size if you’re modifying particularly large files, or worse, every file!

 Example: